 Please plan to arrive at our practice 15 minutes before your appointment time to complete the registration process.

-If your insurance requires a referral, please be sure to bring it with you to your appointment.
+If your insurance requires a referral, please be sure to bring it to your appointment.
 Also, please bring your insurance card(s).

 Medical records and test results may be faxed to the practice in advance of your appointment.

 Please sign-in at the front desk upon arrival.
-The front desk staff will verify your personal information; provide you with any forms necessary for your visit; and inform the medical assistant of your arrival.
+The front desk staff will verify your personal information; provide you with any forms necessary for your visit; and inform your physician's medical assistant of your arrival.

-In order to ensure that your visit will be covered under your insurance policy, we will need to confirm your personal information at each visit to our practice.
+To ensure your visit will be covered under your insurance policy, we will need to confirm your personal information at each visit to our practice.
 This will minimize your out- of- pocket costs.

-If your insurance company requires a referral, please present it to the front desk staff.
-Any co-pays or other fees required by your insurance will be collected at your appointment.
+If your insurance company requires a referral, please present it to a member of the front desk staff.
+Any co-pays or other fees required by your insurance will be collected at the time of your appointment.
 We accept all major credit cards.

 If your physician is running more than 15 minutes late, a member of our staff will advise you of the expected wait time.
-If you are waiting more than 15 minutes and no one has come to speak with you, please inform the front desk staff.
+If you are waiting more than 15 minutes and no one has come to speak with you, please inform someone at the front desk.

 You will receive a Visit Guide from the front desk staff when you register.
 The Visit Guide provides a place for you to write down issues or concerns you want to bring up with your physician and/or to take notes to remind yourself of important information your physician provides during your visit.

-We participate in a variety of insurance plans including.
-Please check with your insurance carrier to verify that the physician participates with your specific plan.
+We participate in a variety of insurance plans.
+Please check with your insurance carrier to verify that your examining dermatologist participates with your specific plan.